JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 "What identity represents it in this tenant?"
 ```

-The same `appId` can be used to correlate an app registration with its corresponding service principal, while each directory object has its own object ID.
+The same `appId` correlates the two, but each is a separate directory object with its own object ID.

-This distinction became important during the Pivot stage because the owner of the legacy application was not merely another app-registration object.
-The returned owner object was a **service principal** associated with `<ROGUE-APP-NAME>`.
+This mattered in the Pivot stage.
+The owner returned on the legacy application was not another app registration.
+It was a **service principal**, which is what made the relationship an active control path rather than a naming artifact.

 ---

-## 2. Initial Access: MFA-Satisfied Session Theft
+## 2. Why a Stolen Session Defeats MFA Without Defeating It

-The attack began with a phished user who completed MFA on a fraudulent sign-in page.

-The important security point is not that MFA "failed."

-MFA successfully authenticated the user.

-The attacker instead obtained the resulting authenticated session.

-Conceptually:

 ```text
 User enters credentials